GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

    **The commands below should be run on the login node.**

-1. Create a default ssh key to be able to ssh between nodes:
+1. Create a default ssh key to be able to ssh between nodes

     ```shell
     ssh-keygen -q -N '' -f ~/.ssh/id_rsa